-As noted at the start, the concept of Aborignal Talle is basically a method of denying the sovereign rights of indigenous peoples, not only in the Americas, but in Africa, New Zosaland and Australia as well.
-This basically allowed the framework for the their of Indigenous lands and the destruction of Indigenous societies and governments.
-This then leads to the more enlightened years in which the test of neonless to self-determination has begun to flourish.
+As noted at the start, the concept of Aboriginal Title is basically a method of denying the sovereign rights of indigenous peoples, not only in the Americas, but in Africa, India, New Zealand and Australia as well.
+This basically allowed the framework for the theft of Indigenous lands and the destruction of Indigenous societies and governments.
+This then leads to the more enlightened years in which the right of peoples to self-determination has begun to flourish.

-This has lead to Indigenous peoples' assertion that they have the right to self-determination, along with the right to annatural resources.
-In an International Non-Government Organization Conference on Discrimination against Indigenous Populations in the Americas, held in September of 1977 in Geneva, this right to self-determination was a major
+This has lead to Indigenous peoples' assertion that they have the right to self-determination, along with the right to natural resources.
+In an International Non-Government Organization Conference on Discrimination against Indigenous Populations in the Americas, held in September of 1977 in Geneva, this right to self-determination was a major issue.

-A month earlier, the World Council of Indigenous A month earlier, the World Council of Indigenous Peoples held their Second General Assembly in Kruna, Sweden.
+A month earlier, the World Council of Indigenous Peoples held their Second General Assembly in Kiruna, Sweden.
 The Council members had studied the Universal Declaration of the United Nations on Human Rights and other relevant international agreements.
-As a consequence of this Assembly, the council delegates submitted their continuous to the world.
+As a consequence of this Assembly, the council delegates submitted their opinion to the world.
 They stated that:

-The World Council of Indigenous Peoples upholds, as a fundamental principle, that the Indigenous Peoples are the rightful ouners of the land, whether they hold formal tille deeds, issued by the colonists and susrpers, or not.
-It is, anyuay, up to the colonists, usurpers, and intruders to submit evidence to their title, and this should be required on the part of the abordignals.
-This principle should be con-
+"The World Council of Indigenous Peoples upholds, as a fundamental principle, that the Indigenous Peoples are the rightful owners of the land, whether they hold formal title deeds, issued by the colonists and usurpers, or not.
+It is, anyway, up to the colonists, usurpers, and intruders to submit evidence to their title, and this should be required on the part of the aboriginals.
+This principle should be considered as a fundamental element of legal justice."

-The declarations of self-determination by Indigenous Peoples, such as the Dene Nation, have been increasing throughout the Americas and there are substantial numbers of United Nations declarations and convenants to support this plate.
+The declarations of self-determination by Indigenous Peoples, such as the Dene Nation, have been increasing throughout the Americas and there are substantial numbers of United Nations declarations and convenants to support this claim.

 Why do we seek this recognition?
 Basically, for any Nation of People the right to ownership of their homeland is an inalienable right.
 For the Indigenous Peoples of the Americas, there is added duty to act as the Guardians of Mother Earth.
-In fact, we do not own this land.
-If towns us.
+In fact, we do not own this land, it owns us.